Brian Welch: Musical equipment

 Welch's first guitar was a Peavey Mystic, which he later sold along with a practice amp to future bandmate James "Munky" Shaffer.
 Throughout his career with Korn, Welch almost exclusively played Ibanez guitars, most of which were assembled at the Ibanez LA Custom Shop.

 During his later days with Korn, Welch and Munky played their own signature guitar, the Ibanez K7.
 Since leaving Korn, Welch mostly uses custom-built baritone guitars from Ibanez, making use of the RG and, at the time, newly introduced RGD shape.
 After rejoining Korn in 2013, Welch received several custom-made Ibanez seven-string RGDs.

 In 2017, Welch switched endorsement from Ibanez to ESP Guitars after being with the former for 24 years.
 He released his first ESP signature model called the SH-7ET.
 In the beginning of 2025, Welch switched back to Ibanez.

 Welch's pedalboard has grown considerably from his early days with Korn.
 He considers experimenting and trying out new pedals to be one of his favorite things to do when working in a studio.

 Personal life

 Family

 From 1998 to 2001, Welch was married to his wife Rebekah.
 They had two children together, but gave up their first child, born in 1995, for adoption.
-They kept their second child, Jennea Marie Welch (b.
+They raised their second child, Jennea Marie Welch (b.
 July 6, 1998).
 Korn was scheduled to be on the UK version of Ozzfest but dropped out so that Welch could be present for Jennea's birth.
 After they divorced, Welch received full custody of Jennea.
 Despite being divorced, Welch kept in touch with his ex-wife until her death in June 2021.

 Welch currently resides in Arizona along with Jennea.